lukpueh/specification/tuf-spec.md

 non-volatile storage as FILENAME.EXT.

-  * **3.1**. **Check against timestamp role's snapshot hash.** The hashes number of the new snapshot metadata file MUST match the hashes (if any) listed in the trusted timestamp metadata.
-If hashes and do not match, discard the new snapshot metadata, abort the update cycle, and report the failure.
+  * **3.1**. **Check against timestamp role's snapshot hash.** The hashes of the new snapshot metadata file MUST match the hashes listed in the trusted timestamp metadata.
+This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
+If the hashes do not match, discard the new snapshot metadata, abort the update cycle, and report the failure.

   * **3.2**. **Check signatures.** The new snapshot metadata file MUST have been signed by a threshold of keys specified in the trusted root metadata